angeal185/jquery-hash/README.md

 # jquery-hash
-jQuery plugin to return a hash for a string using SHA 1/256/384/512
+jQuery plugin to return a hash for a string using SHA 1/256/384/512 and the web crypto api

 ### Installation